 - Automatic Account Creation

 - API Limit

 - Automatic Account Matching

 LeadIQ connects to Salesforce using a simple API connection via OAuth.
 So, if you cannot seem to connect, it probably means you need to unblock LeadIQ in SFDC under Setup > Apps > Connected Apps > Connected Apps OAuth Usage.

-Each user on the team must connect themselves to the Salesforce integration.
+Each user on the team must connect themselves to the Salesforce integration using their own Salesforce login.
+LeadIQ does not use a service account, or a single, generic "integration user" account, nor does everyone get automatically connected when you connect.
 Each user's LeadIQ instance will have the same SFDC permissions as that user's SFDC account.
-Users must generally have read/write permissions to all fields in the Lead, Contact, and Account objects in Salesforce in order for LeadIQ to function properly.
+For this reason, users must generally have read/write permissions to all fields in the Lead, Contact, and Account objects in Salesforce in order for LeadIQ to function properly.

 Please ensure that the stock (non-custom) Website field is enabled for the Lead, Contact, and Account objects within Salesforce.
 This is critical to our duplicate detection.